 The American Heart Association (AHA) is a public charity that relies on charitable giving to support funding cardiovascular research, setting clinical guidelines for cardiac and stroke care, and providing CPR training materials and courses that are used around the world.
 Over the past few years, in addition to being a strong coalition partner in Washington, D.C., the American Heart Association led various campaigns in support of nonprofit relief during COVID, including a coalition focused on increasing more charitable giving.
 During COVID, we successfully advocated for the expansion of the Paycheck Protection Program to allow mid-size nonprofits to be eligible.

 Our efforts of leading a coalition of nearly 60 national charitable partners to pass the bipartisan Legacy IRA Act was also successful.
 The Legacy IRA Act enhances and expands a form of giving from seniors to charities using their retirement assets.
 A modified version of the Legacy IRA Act was signed into law on December 29, 2022, and it is expected to raise hundreds of millions of dollars for nonprofits each year.

 Legacy IRA Act

-The American Heart Association is leading other charitable partners in support of the Legacy IRA Act.
-This bipartisan, bicameral legislation will expand seniors’ opportunities for tax-free, charitable gifts directly from Individual Retirement Accounts (IRA) to eligible charities, including AHA.
+The Legacy IRA Act expands seniors’ opportunities for tax-free, charitable gifts directly from Individual Retirement Accounts (IRA) to eligible charities, including American Heart Association.